dhixraj/gRodon-pipeline/README.md

 # 01. Taxonomic Classification
 In this step, we are comparing (BLASTing) each of your ASV sequences against the known representative 16s rRNA sequences in the GTDB database.

+What is BLAST?
+BLAST (Basic Local Alignment Search Tool) is a widely used algorithm that compares your biological sequences (like DNA or protein) against a reference database to find the closest matches, helping you identify taxonomy or function of sequences.

 Optimization settings:
-1. Using megablast: much more efficient and quicker.
+1. ```megablast```: A quicker and more efficient version of BLAST.
-2. perc_identity 95: CHANGE ME BASED ON YOUR PROJECT!
+2. ```perc_identity 95```: CHANGE ME BASED ON YOUR PROJECT!
 95-97 percent identity is usually good, but you can make this higher/lower depending on your project.
-3. max_target_seqs 1: keeps only the best hit, prevents redundant hits for the same genome.
+3. ```max_target_seqs 1```: keeps only the best hit, prevents redundant hits for the same genome.
 You might want more hits - something to consider.
-4. max_hsps 1: this basically tells BLAST - For any given ASV and the database sequence it matches, only show me the single best alignment region.
+4. ```max_hsps 1```: this basically tells BLAST - For any given ASV and the database sequence it matches, only show me the single best alignment region.
 Don't show me other weaker alignments!

 ### NOTE: This is a <ins>LONG STEP</ins>!